dense-analysis/ale/README.md

 ```

 If you don't want to use vim-airline, you can implement your own statusline
 function without adding any other plugins.
-ALE provides a function for counting
+ALE provides some functions to
+assist in this endeavour, including:

-the number of problems for this purpose, named `ale#statusline#Count`.
+* `ale#statusline#Count`: Which returns the number of problems found by ALE
+  for a specified buffer.
+* `ale#statusline#FirstProblem`: Which returns a dictionary containing the
+  full loclist details of the first problem of a specified type found by ALE
+  in a buffer. (e.g. The first style warning in the current buffer.)
+  This can be useful for displaying more detailed information such as the
+  line number of the first problem in a file.

 Say you want to display all errors as one figure, and all non-errors as another
 figure.
 You can do the following: